yo-main/myprss/README.md

 I find rss feeds quite convenient to read news or other stuff.

-This small utility will allows you to manage your favorites rss feeds and read them.
+This small tool will allow you to manage your favorites rss feeds and read them.

 In order to display hyperlinks in a beautiful way, myprss is using a feature that might not be available in all terminal.